pluralsight/guides/in-review/node-js/yarn-a-package-manager-for-node-js/article.md

 > ... updating a single dependency with npm also updates many unrelated ones based on semantic versioning rules.

+Many advantages of using Yarn aren't common knowledge yet.
+This guide will explore the advantages of Yarn over npm and will cover some basic commands that will help new users settle into using Yarn regularly.

-Yarn is compatible with the npm registry and has the same feature set than npm, but it operates faster and in a more reliable way.
+Here's [Yarn's Github page](https://github.com/yarnpkg/yarn).
+It's a pretty popular project; at the time of this writing, it has 21,500 stars and more than 500 open issues.
+Yarn is compatible with the npm registry and has the same set of features as npm, but it operates faster and in a more reliable way.
 Let's take a look.

 # Installation

-Yarn can be installed with npm:
+You can install yarn with with npm but this is *not recommended*:
 ```
 npm install -g yarn
 ```

-However, that is not the recommended way.

-If you're on Windows, the easiest way is to download the [installer](https://yarnpkg.com/latest.msi) (you need to have Node.js installed).
+Instead, if you're on Windows, download the [installer](https://yarnpkg.com/latest.msi) (you need to have Node.js installed).

-If you're on Mac or in a Unix environment, the easiest way is via a shell script:
+If you're using iOS or a Unix environment, the easiest way is via a shell script:
 ```
 curl -o- -L https://yarnpkg.com/install.sh | bash
 ```